PythonOT/POT/docs/source/quickstart.rst

     .. math::
         \min_{\mu} \quad \sum_{k} w_kW_u(\mu,\mu_k)

-Where :math:`W_u` is the unbalanced Wasserstein metric defined above.
+where :math:`W_u` is the unbalanced Wasserstein metric defined above.
 This problem can also be solved using generalized version of Sinkhorn's algorithm and it is implemented the main function :any:`ot.barycenter_unbalanced`.

 .. note::
     The main function to compute UOT barycenters is :any:`ot.barycenter_unbalanced`.
-    This function is a wrapper and the parameter :code:`method` help you select the actual algorithm used to solve the problem:
+    This function is a wrapper and the parameter :code:`method` helps you select the actual algorithm used to solve the problem:

     + :code:`method='sinkhorn'` calls :meth:`ot.unbalanced.barycenter_unbalanced_sinkhorn_unbalanced`